-These types of loan let you turn multiple debt payments – credit cards, store cards, overdrafts or loans – into one convenient payment that can simplify your outgoings.
-They can be an especially good option if you can also reduce the total interest you could pay on any outstanding debt by finding a loan with a lower interest rate.
+A debt consolidation loan lets you turn multiple debt payments – credit cards, store cards, overdrafts or loans – into one convenient payment.
+This type of loan could be an especially good option if you can also reduce the total interest you could pay on any outstanding debt by finding a loan with a lower interest rate.

 Amount borrowed (for 3 years) - £6,000

 Annual interest rate - 6.1%

 Do debt consolidation loans hurt your credit rating?

 If you don’t keep up with the repayments on your debt consolidation loan, it will negatively affect your credit rating.
 However, your credit score can improve if you make the repayments on time, thereby lowering your outstanding debt.

 Frequently asked questions

 When you take out an unsecured debt consolidation loan, your assets are not at risk if you fail to make repayments.

 This carries a higher risk for the lender.
 As such, you’ll need a good credit rating to be accepted, and you might expect to pay a higher rate of interest than you would with a secured loan.

 A secured loan is a loan secured against an asset, typically your home.
 With these homeowner loans if you fail to meet your repayments, you could lose your home.